iCliniq Logo

 Introduction

-Teething or eruption of the first milk teeth is a milestone in a child’s development.
-Eruption disturbances include delayed eruption, incomplete eruption, eruption does not occur at all, or the normal direction of eruption is influenced.
+Teething or eruption of the first milk teeth is a child’s development milestone.
+Eruption disturbances include delayed eruptions, incomplete eruptions, eruptions that do not occur at all, or the average direction of an eruption is influenced.
 To recognize the eruption disturbances on time, a thorough knowledge of the normal development of dentition is essential.
-Problems related to eruption disturbances are common in the permanent dentition but rare in deciduous dentition.
+Problems related to eruption disturbances are common in permanent dentition but rare in deciduous dentition.
 An early diagnosis can prevent many undesirable dental conditions, or the seriousness can be limited.

 When Do Teeth Usually Appear?